Joint Synthesis of Trajectory and Controlled Invariant Funnel for Discrete-time Systems with Locally Lipschitz Nonlinearities: Numerical simulation

-where $r_x$, $r_y$, and $\theta$ are a $x$-axis position, a $y$-axis position, are a heading angle, respectively, and $u_{v}\in\mathbb{R}$ is a velocity and $u_{\theta}\in\mathbb{R}$ is an angular velocity.
-The scalar $w_1$ and $w_2$ are disturbances or model mismatch.
-We consider $N=30$ nodes evenly distributed over a time horizon of $3$ seconds i.e., $t_{0}=0$ and $t_{f}=3$.
-The continuous-time model \eqref{eq:unicycle_model} is discretized by following \cite{malyuta2019discretization} to obtain the matrices $A_k, B_k, F_k$.
-The initial boundary set $\mathcal{X}_0$, and the final boundary set $\mathcal{X}_f$ in \eqref{eq:boundary_details} have the following parameters:
+For the free-flying spacecraft example, we consider $N=15$ nodes evenly distributed over a time horizon of $200$ s.
+The initial boundary set $\mathcal{X}_0$ and the final boundary set $\mathcal{X}_f$ in \eqref{eq:boundary_details} have the following parameters: